-Task Force Recommendation 32: Develop a waterways trust fund to allow multi-fiscal year construction with appropriated revenue.
+Task Force Recommendation 33: Develop a waterways trust fund to allow multi-fiscal year construction with appropriated revenue.
 For the last eight years, Missouri's budget has included an annual General Revenue appropriation for capital improvements at public port authorities.
 However, there exists an issue with the timing of the allocation of annual state funds as compared to a typical construction season of Missouri River ports.
 Construction generally occurs during April to October while Missouri's annual funds expire annually in July, since the state allocated funds are valid from July 1-June 30 each year.
-Because the state's timeline and construction timelines are not aligned, it leads to challenges with completing construction projects as planned.
+Because the state's timeline and the port's timelines are not aligned, it leads to challenges with completing construction projects as planned.
 Factoring in inflation, this adds fiscal construction season due to the fiscal year appropriation and weather variability.
-In addition, other factors such as flooding/high water levels may result in partially or completely missing an entire construction season, increasing the cost of the needed capital improvement.
+In addition, other factors such as flooding/high water levels may result in partially or completely missing an entire construction season, leaving state money on the table.
 The Task Force recommends that the state establish a waterways trust fund, which could be leveraged at any time and over a multi-year period, to acknowledge the realities behind financing port-related projects.